hablapps/pairstrading/PostPairsTrading.md

 * Q is very expressive and the implementation of the Linear Regression logic for producing the spread model is straightforward.
 * Integrating a real-time component and connecting it with a dashboard is simple and efficient.

-More generally, and although we couldn't get into all the details in this post, we'd like to emphasize the three major selling points of KDB+/Q. First, it can process [large amounts of data in a very short time](https://kx.com/blog/what-makes-time-series-database-kdb-so-fast/) with a small memory footprint, allowing us to monitor hundreds of pairs simultaneously.
-Secondly, Q code is highly concise and elegant, enabling us to implement all the components in the diagram in less than 100 lines of code.
-Finally, the technology is highly flexible, allowing us to easily adapt to other scenarios beyond Pairs Trading.
+More broadly, while we couldn't delve into all the details in this post, we want to emphasize three key advantages of KDB+/Q in this context.
+First, the platform's performance is remarkably impressive, easily accommodating hundreds or thousands of pairs simultaneously.
+Second, Q code is highly concise and elegant, enabling us to implement all the diagram components in under 100 lines of code.
+Finally, the technology is extremely flexible, allowing us to seamlessly adapt to other implementations of Pairs Trading.
+All that said, running, maintaining, and extending this system is a genuine pleasure.

 ## Future Work